keixille/demo_spring/demo-fdb-java/readme.md

 # Demo FDB Java

-The purpose of this project is to try simple query on FoundationDB.
+The purpose of this project is to try simple query on FoundationDB using FDB-Java library.

+The FoundationDB is on local environment.

 The queries are insert, get, update and delete single data.